 Home Staging Art: Picking the Right Home Art

-If you’re selling your home, replacing or adding artwork to the walls is a great way to create a clean slate for the next owners.
-This is why good artwork is a key part of staging your home when the time comes to do so.
-When we say “good artwork,” we’re not talking about the quality of the art because we’re not art critics.
-These tips on how to choose art for home staging will give you a better understanding of what “good artwork” means in this case.
+If you’re selling your home, replacing or adding wall art is a great way to create a clean slate for the next owners.
+This is why good home staging art is a key part of staging your home when the time comes to do so.
+When we say “good home staging art,” we’re not talking about the quality of the art because we’re not art critics.
+We’re talking about choosing art that will enhance the interior style of your home, won’t distract buyers during showings, and might even inspire buyers to keep your home in the running.

 Don’t think that an art piece being larger inherently means it’s better.
 The scale of your artwork should fit naturally with the scale of the wall you’re hanging it on.
 Covering a small-to-medium size wall in your living room with a massive painting, as beautiful as it may be, will just look obnoxious instead of stylish.
 Use art as an accent for the room it’s in; don’t allow it to take control of the space completely.